 I took the offers I could within the conference schedule, and I’m so glad I did.
 I made new friends, learned amazing stories from new acquaintances, and saw far more of the area than I would have if left to my own devices.
 It felt like going away to summer camp, except your bunk mates were these amazing women from around the world.

 I highly endorse Airbnb for budget travel.
 It’s saved me a ton of money over a hotel multiple times, and, after carefully reading the reviews, has felt incredibly safe and led to amazing experiences I wouldn’t have had if I hadn’t rented space from a local.
 If you want to try it out, too, you can get a $40 travel credit by signing up here.

-I found a Megabus ticket from Pittsburgh to NYC for $72 roundtrip.
+I found a Megabus bus ticket from Pittsburgh to NYC for $72 roundtrip.
 That included reserving seats, which was an optional add-on.
-(My favorite was on the top in the front of the bus.)

 It was my first time using them.
 Wifi was spotty, which I expected.
 It was nonexistent on my way in, but on my way home I was able to knock a lot of work out.
 I had heard the buses were “dirty,” but I didn’t have that experience.
 Maybe I’m just too used to PAT buses, which can be pretty gross sometimes.
 Everything’s relative.

 While in New York, I bought three subway tickets.
 I had a really easy time using it on the way in, and spent $3 on a one-time pass.
 But I got confused while heading to catch the Megabus out, so I ended up having to buy two one-time tickets for a total of $6.

 I spent $84.00 on food in New York City.

 I had some amazing eats while in the city.
 One day while I was in town, the conference provided free lunch and breakfast.
 Another day, my mom’s cousin was generous enough to treat me to lunch at Thalia.
 It was the first time each of us were trying the restaurant, and it was amazing.